pac256c/dotfiles/README.md

 A few additional notes:
 * The setup.sh script is written for 64-bit ubuntu.
 Setup will currently not work for other distros / instruction lengths.
 * As per the commands above, this setup will require sudo privileges.
 I am planning on making a version for local install instead.
+* The setup script sets alacritty as default terminal emulator with nerd font 0xProto, so you should use alacritty as your terminal emulator if using a GUI on your linux distro.
+Changing the font in the TTY linux console as part of this setup is on my todo list.